lukeweinbach/sales-email-classifier-PUBLIC/README.md

 ## Code Files and Their Dependencies

-dataclean.py is the code used to clean up the raw excel data and export it to a new csv file for use in training the model dataclean.py depends on the Python modules
+dataclean.py is the code used to clean up the raw excel data and export it to a new csv file for use in training the model dataclean.py depends on the Python modules:
-    re
+    re,
     pandas

-bert.py is the implementation of the model, including setup and training bert.py depends on the Python modules
+bert.py is the implementation of the model, including setup and training bert.py depends on the Python modules:
     From PyTorch:
-        torch
+        torch,
         torch.nn
     From HuggingFace:
-        transformers
+        transformers,
-        datasets
+        datasets,
         evaluate
     From Scikit-learn
-        sklearn
+        sklearn,
         sklearn.model_selection
     From Python Standard Library
-        pandas
+        pandas,
         numpy